Staff and People with Disabilities

 In 70% of cases, a disability develops during a person’s career.
-Furthermore, disabilities are often invisible.
-They can take many forms—such as hearing loss, herniated discs, inflammatory conditions, learning disabilities, bipolar disorder, and so on—and generally go unnoticed unless the person affected mentions them to their personal or professional circle.
+Furthermore, the disability is mostly invisible.
+It can take many forms (hearing loss, herniated discs, inflammatory diseases, learning disabilities, bipolar disorder, etc.), and it generally goes unnoticed unless the person affected mentions it to those around them, both personally and professionally.

-Essential services: Handiversité and the Joint Office for Preventive Medicine and Health Promotion (SCMPPS)
+Essential Services: Handiversité and the Joint Service for Preventive Medicine and Health Promotion (SCMPPS)

-The Handiversité service and the SCMPPS work closely together to provide you with personalized and confidential support throughout your career.
-Both services participate in the disability accommodation committee for staff, which meets monthly.
+The Handiversité department and the SCMPPS work closely together to provide you with personalized and confidential support throughout your career.
+Both departments participate in the disability accommodation committee for staff, which meets monthly.
 This committee allows individual situations to be reviewed by a multidisciplinary team.

 The Handiversité Service

-The Human Resources Office of the Handiversité department is here to assist you with your needs through a variety of services:
+The Human Resources Office of the Handiversité department is here to assist you with your needs through a variety of initiatives:

-• an initial consultation to obtain confidential information before committing to the process of obtaining Recognition of Disabled Worker Status (RQTH);
+- an initial consultation to obtain information in complete confidence before even beginning the process of obtaining Recognition of Status as a Disabled Worker (RQTH);

-• preparing the application for RQTH status, which, under certain conditions, entitles the applicant to benefits and financial assistance;
+- preparing the application for RQTH status, which, under certain conditions, entitles the applicant to certain rights and benefits;

-• workstation modifications recommended by the SCMPPS occupational health physician (ergonomic equipment, funding for hearing aids, telework due to disability, reduced workload, etc.);
+- workstation adjustments recommended by the SCMPPS occupational health physician (ergonomic equipment, funding for hearing aids, telework due to a disability, reduced workload, etc.);

-• providing information to staff and raising awareness of disability issues within the university community;
+- providing information to staff and raising awareness about disability within the university community;

 Contact: